-Everyone deserves to be able to get involved with an outdoor cook-off, so today I wanted to put together a list of low carb recipes that have something for everyone.
+Everyone deserves to be able to get involved with an outdoor cook-off, so today, I wanted to put together a list of low-carb recipes that has something for everyone.

-Luckily because so much of grilling revolves around meat and vegetables, creating keto versions of popular barbecue dishes isn’t too difficult to do.
-Here are 23 of the best keto-friendly BBQ recipes out there to help you get your low carb grilling fix all year round.
+Luckily, because so much grilling revolves around meat and vegetables, creating keto versions of popular barbecue dishes isn’t too difficult.
+Here are 23 of the best keto-friendly BBQ recipes to help you get your low-carb grilling fix all year round.

 Be sure to check out my other keto-friendly BBQ posts:

 I have actually posted my very own beer can chicken recipe before, but today I wanted to share this slightly different take on it.

 I don’t think beer can chicken (also sometimes called beer butt chicken) is anywhere near as popular as it deserves to be.
 If you love chicken, then this has everything you could possibly want: Tender, crispy, fall-off-the-bone moist chicken meat, all infused with a subtle beer-like flavor.

 This one uses a generous amount of time to give the chicken a herby edge to the beer and chicken.

 No BBQ list would be complete without a good cut of ribeye, and this Tuscan-style recipe doesn’t disappoint.
 Like any good steak recipe, it’s tender and melt-in-the-mouth delicious.